Welcome to Madrid!

 – A recent bank statement or utility bill (less than 3 months old)

 – A document to prove your employment status (such as a pay slip, tax return or a letter from the government stating that you’re unemployed).

-In some cases, depending on the bank, they must be translated to Spanish by a “translator jurado” (licensed translator).
+In some cases, depending on the bank, your documents must be translated into Spanish by a “translator jurado” (licensed translator).
 This is often required and is affordable, especially in larger cities.

 – ING direct